dawidmpunkt/SureFeed-USB-Power-Mod/README.md

 - XL6009 boost converter (set to 6.4V)
 - 2x XL74610 ideal diode modules
 - Wires, solder, drills/cutter, multimeter, hot glue gun, optional: JST-RCY wire-to-wire connector.
+- 5V (2A) Power supply with USB-C-connector.
+1.5 A might work, but is not recommended.
 - (optional: Ultrasonic cutter to cut the plastic)

 ## ⚙️ Circuit Summary

 Power input comes either from a USB-C source (5V boosted to 6.4V) or the original 4x C battery pack.
 The two sources are fed through separate ideal diode modules and joined at the feeder's power input terminal.
+The ideal diode modules allow switching of the power sources (either USB-C or Battery), should one of the sources fail.
+Also, it provides protection against unwanted flow of current in the wrong direction.

 ## 📝 Build Instructions